List of people from Colorado

 This is a list of some notable people who have lived in the U.S. state of Colorado.
 It includes people who were born, raised, or have significant relations with the state.

 Coloradans have been prominent in many fields, including literature, entertainment, art, music, politics, and business.
-This list attempts to maintain biographical notability of significant Coloradans, and to organize historically important men and women hailing from Colorado.
+This list attempts to maintain biographical notability of significant Coloradans, and to organize historically important people hailing from Colorado.